Rights of Employees

 - Time off from work.

-For more information, please see our article, Nursing Mothers Finally Get a Break, written by one of our New Jersey accommodation for pregnancy attorneys.
+For more information, please see our articles, New Jersey Law Against Discrimination Protects Breastfeeding and Nursing Mothers Finally Get a Break, written by one of our New Jersey accommodation for pregnancy attorneys.

 Of course, pregnancy often comes with related disabilities.
 Employers are required to accommodate your disability, whether or not it is related to your pregnancy.
 For instance, employers must provide accommodations for disabilities that follow pregnancy, such as postpartum depression.